mainians/ow-old/content/home/featured.md

 active = true  # Activate this widget? true/false
 weight = 80  # Order that this section will appear.

-title = "Featured Publications" subtitle = ""
+title = "Featured Promotion"
+subtitle = ""

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "publication"
+  page_type = "promote"

   # Choose how much pages you would like to display (0 = all pages)
   count = 0